 “There is an opportunity at Media Foundation for West Africa (MFWA).
 They want to train young journalists for investigative journalism.
 Prosper, please, apply, it will help you,” he said,

 At that point, I was preoccupied with my graduation and national service posting.
-However, the prospects of a fellowship recommended by the only Ghanaian to have won a CNN African Journalism prize twice raised my bar of excitement.
+However, the prospects of a fellowship recommended by the only person to have won a CNN African Journalism prize twice raised my bar of excitement.